Ovid/dbix-class-easyfixture/README.md

 definition.
 The definition must be either a fixture group or a fixture builder.

-A fixture group is an array reference containin a list of fixture names.
+A fixture group is an array reference containing a list of fixture names.
 For example, `$fixture->get_definition('all_people') might return:`

-    [qw/ person_1 person_2 person_2/]
+    [qw/ person_1 person_2 person_2 /]

-A fixture builder must return a hashreference with the one or more of the following keys:
+A fixture builder must return a hash reference with the one or more of the following keys:

 - `new` (required)

-    A `DBIx::Class` resultsource name.
+    A `DBIx::Class` result source name.

         {
             new   => 'Person',